powsybl/powsybl-core/docs/user/itools/loadflow-validation.md

 `--output-format`<br>
 Use the `--output-format` parameter to specify the format of the output files.
 The available output formats are `CSV` or `CSV_MULTILINE`.

-`--with-extensions-validation`<br>
-Use the `--with-extensions-validation` parameter to perform extensions validation.

 If this parameter is set to `CSV`, in the output files a line contains all values of validated equipment.
 If the parameter is set to `CSV_MULTILINE`, in the output files the values of a piece of equipment are split in multiple lines, one value for each line, see examples below: